a2karyak/usbcat/README.md

 # usbcat

-netcat for USB endpoints.
+Like, netcat for USB endpoints. stdin and stdout are redirected to the endpoints of the specified USB device.

 ## Prerequisites

-lib
+	apt install libusb-1.0-0-dev

 ## Compile